 There are some really tasteful ways to do widgets.
 Do the minimalist thing.
-As a visitor I do like widgets.
+As a visitor, I do like widgets.
 I think it really gives personality to a blog.
 However, please don't put so many ads up on your page that I start to realize you're kind of using me.
 And I don't need to know where your last ten visitors came from.

 3. Optimize Images

 Having giant, crystal clear images is a great way to get your blog posts all over social media.
 As a blogger, this is exactly what you want!
 However, you'll want to optimize your images in order to speed up your blog.
-If you've run your url in Google's magic page speed box, you may have seen something about optimizing images.
+If you've run your URL in Google's magic page speed box, you may have seen something about optimizing images.
 So what does that mean?

 When you optimize your images, you remove all the extra stuff you don't need while not making any changes to the quality of your images.
-That way, you still have those amazingly crystal clear images that do awesome on Pinterest while also having a lightning fast website.
+That way, you still have those amazingly crystal clear images that do awesome on Pinterest while also having a lightning-fast website.

 4. Ditch Disqus & Other Complex Commenting Systems

-Like I said, I like using Disqus, so I'll comment on blogs that use it.
+As I said, I like using Disqus, so I'll comment on blogs that use it.
 That said, I've also heard complaints from people that they can't comment on blogs that use it because they can't get it to render correctly.
 I've heard from others that it just plain sucks.
 I ended up ditching Disqus because of others' complaints and I'm pretty happy using CommentLuv instead.
 It's really your call on this one.